 As one of the world’s leading research universities, and as an institution that stands “in the nation’s service and the service of humanity,” Princeton has something to offer any college-bound student, whether they intend to study engineering, economics, neuroscience, medieval literature, or any other discipline—or has yet to make up their mind.
 But what makes Princeton the right place for an accomplished artist, or for any young person possessed of exceptional creativity and curiosity?

-Place: Princeton offers a nexus of world-class facilities for making and presenting art, including McCarter Theater, the Princeton University Art Museum, and the new Arts and Transit Neighborhood.
+Place: Princeton offers a nexus of world-class facilities for making and presenting art, including McCarter Theater, the Princeton University Art Museum, and the new Lewis Arts complex.
 It’s also just a short distance from the cultural hubs of New York City and Philadelphia, which offer an extension of the classroom for many creative courses in the form of studio visits, performances, and more.
 Plus, the picturesque campus is pretty inspiring!

 People: Princeton’s distinctive commitment to undergraduate education means that the renowned artists on faculty are accessible, providing hands-on instruction in small workshops and individually mentoring dedicated students.
 Your classmates and collaborators, too, will be a source of constant inspiration and learning.